Privacy notice - children and young adults

 • Early Years providers

 The Trust participates in the Nottinghamshire Care Record.
-This is a secure digital system that allows the people who are caring for you to see relevant information about you that is held by other organisations.
+This is a secure digital system that allows the people who are caring for you to see relevant personal data about you that is held by other organisations.
 For example, our healthcare staff can see information about when you've been to the hospital or to see your GP.
 They can also see test results, medication and care plans.
 Having access to the information they need in one place at the right time helps our healthcare staff to provide you with the best care.
 Only staff who are properly trained and authorised will be able to access your records in the Nottinghamshire Care Record.
-Information in the Nottinghamshire Care Record is securely processed on behalf of the Trust and the other healthcare providers who share data by the Interweave Consortium.
-To make sure your information is kept safe, a legal agreement is in place that says how and when information can be processed.
+Personal data in the Nottinghamshire Care Record is securely processed on behalf of the Trust and the other healthcare providers who share data by the Interweave Consortium.
+To make sure your personal data is kept safe, a legal agreement is in place that says how and when your personal data can be processed.

 Your rights